mkudija/BibleGateway-to-Obsidian-Catholic/README.md

 ---

-*the remainder of this README is unchanged*
+*the remainder of this README is unchanged from [selfire1/BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian)*

 # BibleGateway-to-Obsidian
 This script adapts [jgclark's wonderful BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script to export for use in [Obsidian](https://obsidian.md/).
 It accompanies a [Bible Study in Obsidian Kit](https://forum.obsidian.md/t/bible-study-in-obsidian-kit-including-the-bible-in-markdown/12503?u=selfire) that gets you hands-on with using Scripture in your personal notes.